Computing the non-properness set of real polynomial maps in the plane: Decomposing the Jelonek set

 To prove that $\Gamma$ is an infinity edge we use the definition of the Jelonek set (Def.~\ref{def:Jel}).
-As $y\in \cJ_f^\bullet$, there exists a sequence $\{x_k\}$ of isolated solutions of the system $f(x) = 0$ converging to infinity, while $f(x_k) \to y$.
-We can choose such a sequence so that $f(x_k)\in \lambda([0,1])$, for all $k$.
-The curve selection Lemma implies that one of the solutions $x(t)$ of~\eqref{eq:parametr} converges to infinity as $t\to 0$.
+As $y\in \cJ_f^\bullet$, one of the solutions $x(t)$ of~\eqref{eq:parametr} converges to infinity as $t\to 0$ (we may take, e.g. a branch from $f^{-1}(\lambda(]0,1[))$).
 Then, the value $\alpha_i$ appearing in~\eqref{eqref:Puis} is negative for some $i$.
 Together with Lem.~\ref{lem:short}, it implies that $\Gamma$ is an infinity edge.